 Cold email means the email was unsolicited by the recipient.

-If you follow the advice in the following pages, you'll send a good email:
+We’ve put together lots of cold email best practices resources for you!
+If you follow the advice on the following pages, you'll send a good email:

 But... we can't leave you hanging.